[This Commentary originally intended to appear in the March 22, 1990 issue of The Mendon-Honeoye Falls-Lima Sentinel.]

 Of course, this followed several more months of intensive labor quite a few brilliant sunrises.
 Actually, my partner’s husband and I never did figure out what was redder – the sunrise or our sleepless eyes.

-Over time, especially when our editor came back from maternity leave, things got along much smoother.
+Over time, especially when our editor came back from maternity leave, things went along much smoother.
 This probably pleased at least one elderly woman because the editor knows how to spell a lot better than I do.
 (Although, I have to admit, not many people did catch my infamous “Diary Farm” headline.)

 It’s been a good first year.
 I guess we can all look back and smile.
 We might even – if no one is looking – whisper Banzai!